Thomas-Kleist/Project_1_Phase_10_Game/report.md

   * Group - This class checks that only sets can be made.
   * Run - This class checks that only runs can be made.
   * ColorPhase - This class checks that only cards of one color are added to the phase.
+* Hash map
+  * A helper class for the hash map used.

 # Sample

 The following screenshots are a sample of a player drawing a card, then laying down the first phase of the game.